imossama/APPLICATION_WEB_DE_DIAGNOSTIC_PERSONNALISE_DE_SANTE_AVEC_LINTEGRATION_D_IA/README.md

-### Brainmap : A web-based platform for mental health evaluation
+### MENTALHERE : A web-based platform for mental health evaluation
 This web-based platform is designed to serve as a comprehensive tool for individuals seeking to understand their mental health better.
 It offers a suite of interactive assessments, rooted in clinically recognized questionnaires and tests, to help users evaluate various aspects of their psychological well-being.
 The platform aims to bridge the gap between initial self-recognition of potential mental health issues and seeking professional care.